 The Advicy Drive app is currently available for iOS and android.
 To identify and measure your pulse, the drowsy driving detector needs to maintain contact with the skin.
 Since it is compact, lightweight and sweat-resistant, you can clip it anywhere on the body.

-Apart from as a safety wearable to prevent drunk or drowsy driving by shift workers, drivers and people suffering from sleep disorder, the Advicy Drive driving detector can be used by runners and fitness enthusiasts to track their heart beat.
-It can also help people to analyse and rush to the doctor the underlying causes if they have been experience too much of green zones lately.
+Apart from as a safety wearable to prevent drunk or drowsy driving by shift workers, drivers and people suffering from sleep disorder, the Advicy Drive driving detector can be used by runners and fitness enthusiasts to track their heartbeat.
+It can also help people to analyze and rush to the doctor the underlying causes if they have been experiencing too much of green zones lately.